antistereov/server-config/README.md

   ssl_key: /ssl/privkey.pem
 ```

+Restart the container and you should now be able to access `homeassistant` via `https`.

 ## Backup

 The backup script is located in `backup`.
 This script is specific to my system.
 You need to change the variable `backup-parent-dir`.